digitalkeysdepot/office-ltsc-pro-plus-2024-install-guide/README.md

 Installing Microsoft Office LTSC Pro Plus 2024 with the Office Deployment Tool gives you a controlled and streamlined setup process.

+## FAQ

+### Does this work on Mac?
+No. This guide is for Windows PC only.

+### Can I reuse the key after reinstalling Windows?
+That depends on the license type and whether it is being reactivated on the same PC.

+### Do I need internet during installation?
+Yes, it is recommended.

 If you need more software resources, setup help, or activation guides, visit Digital Keys Depot: https://digitalkeysdepot.com/